grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 the hostname to use for the subchannel.
 So the creation of this provider will have to move from the LB policy's accepting addresses to the LB policy helper creating subchannel when invoed by the child LB policy.
-The `UpstreamTlsContext.SNI` if any, is either already avaiiable to the provider via the TlsContext, or if it doesn't hold the whole object in a langguage implementation, it will need to have an additional field to hold the SNI to use for all the endpoints in the cluster.

-1.

-This mechanism
-will be augmented in the ClusterImpl LB policy to also add the information about SNI if any that needs to be used during the Tls handshake.
-To make this decision, the the LB policy will make use of [UpstreamTlsContext.SNI][UTC_SNI] and the hostname from `CdsUpdate` that is passed down by the Cds LB policy to the ClusterImpl LB policy.
-In a language implementation dependent way, this SNI value to set will be passed on to the Tls handling code.
+The `UpstreamTlsContext.SNI` would already be available to this provider from the parsed Cluster resource.
+In a language implementation dependent way, this SNI value to set will be passed on to the Tls handling code from this Tls context provider.
 For example, in Java, there is a `ProtocolNegotiators.ClientTlsHandler` that is made available the `SslContext` dynamically constructed based on the cert store to use as indicated by `UpstreamTlsContext`.
 The SNI value to use in the `SslContextProvider` will be made